In a hurry? The best Identity theft protection service overall in 2020 is IdentityForce

 There are some interesting bonus features.
 PC-based anti-phishing and anti-keylogger software tries to keep malware at bay and prevent hackers stealing your data, while a Social Media Identity Monitoring suite scans your Facebook, Twitter, YouTube, Instagram and Google+ streams for malicious links, hacked and imposter accounts, and more.

 Unsurprisingly, all this power doesn't come cheap.
-LifeLock's high-end Ultimate Plus account costs $29.99 a month, 50% more than similar products from IdentityForce and ID Watchdog.
-That said, there is currently an offer which gives you 10% off your first year of subscription, meaning that during this time you will only pay $26.99 monthly.
+Norton LifeLock's high-end Ultimate Plus account costs $34.99 a month.
+That said, it is a very comprehensive service, and there is currently an offer in your first year of subscription, meaning that during this time you will only pay $26.99 monthly.

-It's hard to beat LifeLock's features and functionality, though, and the service does offer good deals in some areas.
-The starter LifeLock Standard plan gives you social security number and credit alerts for $9.99 a month, and again with 10% off in the first year currently, it will run you to $8.99 monthly in that initial 12 month period.
+It's hard to beat Norton LifeLock's features and functionality, though, and the service does offer good deals in some areas.
+If you'd rather not buy into the comprehensive package then the starter Norton LifeLock Standard plan gives you social security number and credit alerts for $8.99 a month.

 One of the biggest names in consumer credit reporting, Experian now maintains information on more than a billion businesses and individuals worldwide.

-The company's IdentityWorks is a capable service for those in the US, offering access to their credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user’s personal data.
+The company's IdentityWorks is a capable service, offering access to their credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user’s personal data.

 Available for as little as $8.33 when billed annually for a single individual on the IdentityWorks Plus, it provides with an affordable entry to all-year identity protection.
 Two adults and up to 10 children will pay only twice that amount.